python/cpython/Doc/tutorial/venv.rst

 The module used to create and manage virtual environments is called :mod:`venv`.  :mod:`venv` will usually install the most recent version of Python that you have available.
-If you have multiple versions of Python on your system, you can select a specific Python version by running ``python`` or whichever version you want.
+If you have multiple versions of Python on your system, you can select a specific Python version by running ``python3`` or whichever version you want.

 To create a virtual environment, decide upon a directory where you want to